-Please see website and policy here WHISTLEBLOWING-POLICY-CST.docx (live.com)

-14. Record-keeping

-We will hold records in line with our records retention schedule.

-All safeguarding concerns, discussions, decisions made and the reasons for those decisions, must be recorded in writing.
-If you are in any doubt about whether to record something, discuss it with the DSL.

-Records will include:

-- > A clear and comprehensive summary of the concern - > Details of how the concern was followed up and resolved

-A note of any action taken, decisions reached and the outcome

-Concerns and referrals will be kept in a separate child protection file for each child.

-Any non-confidential records will be readily accessible and available.
-Confidential information and records will be held securely and only available to those who have a right or professional need to see them.

-Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the school.

-Safeguarding records which contain information about allegations of sexual abuse will be retained for the Independent Inquiry into Child Sexual Abuse (IICSA), for the term of the inquiry.

-If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded as soon as possible, securely, and separately from the main pupil file.

-To allow the new school/college to have support in place when the child arrives, this should be within:

-- 5 days for an in-year transfer, or within - > The first 5 days of the start of a new term

-In addition, if the concerns are significant or complex, and/or social services are involved, the DSL will speak to the DSL of the receiving school and provide information to enable them to have time to make any necessary preparations to ensure the safety of the child.

-Atherton High School uses the electronic system CPOMS to record, action all record keeping.:
+WHISTLEBLOWING-POLICY-Dec-2027.pdf (athertonhigh.com)

+14.0 RECORD-KEEPING

+- 14.1 We will hold records in line with our records retention schedule. - 14.2 All safeguarding concerns, discussions, decisions made and the reasons for those decisions, must be recorded in writing.
+If you are in any doubt about whether to record something, discuss it with the DSL. - 14.3 Records will include: - A clear and comprehensive summary of the concern - Details of how the concern was followed up and resolved - A note of any action taken, decisions reached and the outcome - 14.4 Concerns and referrals will be kept in a separate child protection file for each child. - 14.5 Any non-confidential records will be readily accessible and available.
+Confidential information and records will be held securely and only available to those who have a right or professional need to see them. - 14.6 Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the school. - 14.7 If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded as soon as possible, securely, and separately from the main pupil file. - 14.8 To allow the new school/college to have support in place when the child arrives, this should be within: - 5 days for an in-year transfer, or within - The first 5 days of the start of a new term - In addition, if the concerns are significant or complex, and/or social services are involved, the DSL will speak to the DSL of the receiving school and provide information to enable them to have time to make any necessary preparations to ensure the safety of the child.
+All records are electronic and are on our CPOMs system.